 ~ I have no paddle board experience, is this something I can participate in?

 Absolutely!
-No experience paddle boarding is necessary.
-Each class will teach you basic paddle boarding skills.
+No experience paddleboarding is necessary.
+Each class will teach you basic paddleboarding skills.
 Experience with yoga is helpful but not required.
-Minimum age for participation is 18 years.
+Minimum age for participation is 12 years.

 ~ Do I need to be able to swim?

 YES!
-All participants must have swimming ability for the safety of all students.
+All participants must be able to swim unassisted for their safety and for the safety of all students.
 A Personal Floatation Device (PFD) will be provided.
 If you are not a confident swimmer, you may choose to wear the PFD throughout class.
 You may also choose to book a private session.

 ~ What should I bring and wear?

-Unless you plan to bring your own equipment, your class will include a paddle board, paddle, anchor, leash and (PFD).
+Unless you plan to bring your own equipment, your class will include a premier GLIDE paddleboard, paddle, anchor, leash and PFD.
 Wear comfortable, supportive clothing that you don’t mind getting wet in.
 Wear plenty of sunscreen.
-Also wear a hat.
-If you wear sunglasses, you might donate them to the lake.
+Also wear a hat and sunglasses you place little value you in as you might be donating them to the lake.
 Bring a towel, flip flops, water and refreshing snacks to enjoy after class.
 There's a chance you could get wet so also bring a change of clothes.
-No personal items, such as cell phones, will be brought to class.
+No personal items, such as cell phones and purses, will be brought to class.
 Leave all personal belongings secured in your car*.
 Enjoy your connection to the water!
-Photos of your class will be taken and made available on www.dragonflypaddleyoga.com.

 *Please note that Dragonfly Paddle Yoga is NOT responsible for lost or stolen items while on the water or left in vehicles.